Roblox/creator-docs/content/en-us/art/accessories/specifications.md

 <img src="../../assets/accessories/lc-requirements-outercage-outliner.png" width="60%" />

 <Alert severity="warning">
-The vertexes and UVs of the inner and outer cage meshes shouldn't be altered, as they are used to match coordinates between other cages.
+The vertexes and UVs of the inner and outer cage meshes should not be altered, as they are used to match coordinates between other cages.
 You can complete the UV texturing of the actual accessory mesh layer (not the \_InnerCage or \_OuterCage objects) at your discretion.
 </Alert>